Services for families of first responders and military service members

 Recovery Centers of America offers family services and programming specifically tailored to support the families of our first responders and military members who are impacted by the disease of addiction.
 We offer a safe place for families to get the education, support and help they need.

-These monthly one-hour webinars will be facilitated by RCA’s Vice President of Family and Clinical Programming, Trish Caldwell, or one of RCA’s primary therapists for our First Responders treatment program.
+These monthly one-hour webinars will be facilitated by RCA’s Clinical Services team, or one of RCA’s primary therapists for our First Responders treatment program.
 Topics will include healthy communication within your family, building resiliency, and the shroud of secrecy—how to confidentially access help.
 You will be able to share and ask questions based on your level of comfort, and our virtual platform allows for anonymity.

 Through this virtual 2-hour event, we provide a safe place for family members to support one another and learn how to “deal and heal.”
 Badges to Recovery digs deep to educate families on the root causes of addiction in first responders and service members, and how to support a loved one on their road to recovery.
 We’ll also help families connect in a positive way and develop healthy communication and coping strategies.

 Topics our expert team will explore in our Badges to Recovery workshops include: